utilitywarehouse/shared-kustomize-bases/cockroachdb/README-old.md

-** Work in progress!
-State of this manifest should change in next days**
 # Cockroachdb

 This is a Kustomization base for deploying CockroachDB to a Kubernetes cluster.
 The base depends on [cert-manager](https://github.com/cert-manager/cert-manager) for generating and renewing certificates to secure communication between nodes and clients.